warm-milk-foam/forensics-notes/Chapter1.md

 This is because some of the commands I may use would be specific to debian-based linux distros.
 What this means is that some of these commands may not work on other distros, because they use different services and functions to work

+If you want to get started with forensics, read on to the nest chapter.